 - Staffing information.

 In a recent blog post, I wrote about Callaway Nursing Home in Sulphur.
-The federal government has terminated that home’s certification to receive Medicare/Medicaid funding, because of numerous health deficiencies the home has failed to remedy.
+The federal government has terminated that home’s certification to receive Medicare/Medicaid funding because of numerous health deficiencies the home has failed to remedy.
 As I was studying Nursing Home Compare’s information about Callaway Nursing Home, I wondered: How many other nursing facilities in Oklahoma are just as bad?

-Here’s both of those lists.
+Here are both of those lists.

 1-Star Ratings Across The Board

 Six Oklahoma nursing homes have a 1-star rating in all three categories.
 They are located in Atoka, Eufaula, Glenpool, Sand Springs, Shawnee, and Wilburton.
 Comparing their Nursing Home Compare scores shows these are the six worst nursing home facilities in the state.

 - Atoka Manor, 1500 S. Virginia St., Atoka, OK 74525

 - Glennwood Healthcare, 1700 E. 141st St., Glenpool, OK 74033